cmorten/superdeno/README.md

 ## Notes

-This is a port (not fork) of [supertest](https://github.com/visionmedia/supertest) to TypeScript + Deno, which fulfills this motivation currently for Node.
+This is a port of [supertest](https://github.com/visionmedia/supertest) to TypeScript + Deno, which fulfills this motivation currently for Node.
 This module also includes a XHR sham so [superagent](https://visionmedia.github.io/superagent/) client mode can be used directly.

 ## Contributing